jcsargis00/Amazon_Vine_Analysis/README.md

 Using the AWS RDS database with tables in Postgres pgAdmin, the electronics dataset from Amazon reviews was extracted into a dataframe using Google Colab and PySpark.
 The data matched the schema from SQL_table_schema, creating 4 tables in Postgres.
 #
-### Overview of the analysis: Explain the purpose of this analysis.
+### Overview of the analysis:
 The purpose of this project is to analyze Amazon reviews written by members of the paid Amazon Vine program to determine if there are biases between Vine member (paid) and Non Vine member (unpaid) reviews.
 #
 What is Amazon Vine?
 #
 From the Amazon Vine website:
 "Amazon Vine invites the most trusted reviewers on Amazon to post opinions about new products to help their fellow customers make informed purchase decisions.
 Amazon invites buyers to become Vine reviewers, also known as Vine Voices, based on the insightfulness of the reviews they published on their Amazon purchases.
 If you participate, you can provide free units of your products for this selected group of Vine Voices to post customer reviews for the products you submit.
-You can build awareness of your product, boosts the sales of your slow and cold start ASINs, and helps customers make informed decisions about new products you offer by participating in Vine.
+You can build awareness of your product, boost the sales of your slow and cold start ASINs, and helps customers make informed decisions about new products you offer by participating in Vine.
 We monitor the active participation of Vine Voices and their contribution to the program.
 Only the best reviewers will remain in Vine."
 #
 Free products for reviewers may be provided by brands seeking an Amazon review.
 In order to determine if there is any bias towards favorable reviews due to the free products received by Vine members vs. non-members, we need to identify the percentage of 5 star ratings to total rating in each category.
 #